Rent to own a house is also called lease to own house (or a whole slew of other phrases… like “lease option”, etc.).

 Of the monthly rent paid to the owner, a fraction can sometimes go towards down payment of the house depending on the local laws and guidelines.
 Sometimes applying part of the monthly rent to the purchase price is now against the law because of a law passed by Congress called the Dodd Frank Law.

-The Rent To Own Contract Agreement – How It Works Here In Washington DC and North Carolina
+The Rent To Own Contract Agreement – How It Works Here In Charlotte

 The contract the buyer and seller draw up should be very clear.
 You should understand the nature and terms of the contract properly before signing it.
 Make sure you ask the seller lots of questions if you’re not clear about anything at all.